psqli/MicrosoftLovesDevelopers/README.md

 <sup>| [pt](#pt) |</sup>

 Because [Microsoft loves developers](https://blogs.microsoft.com/blog/2021/05/25/microsoft-loves-developers-welcome-to-build-2021), it made a solution for activating Windows available through a pre-configured server defined by the developer.
-It is identical to the activation system used by many Microsoft customer companies, except for the use of an open source server not licensed for commercial use.
+It is identical to the activation system used by many Microsoft customer companies, except for the use of an open source server which is not licensed for commercial use.
 If you are a developer and are having difficulty using Windows features that depend on activation (such as Remote Desktop), follow the steps below:

 _Important: Run the commands below at the prompt with administrator privileges._